UlbertAO/namaste-react/EP 3 Laying the Foundation/readme.md

 NOTE if we have to pass any attribute to jsx we need to use camelCase

 //react component
-what is it is is anything you see btn,heading, footer but in react there are 2:
+what is it? it is anything you see btn,heading, footer but in react there are 2:

 - class based component=>old way